Steve Wallace (racing driver): Early racing

 Between 1998 and 2002, Wallace raced in INEX Bandoleros.
 He captured multiple series championships.
 Steve raced in Legends cars and late model racecars near his hometown of Mooresville, North Carolina.
 He won both the Summer Shootout (twice) and Winter Shootout (once) at Lowe's Motor Speedway.
 He also won multiple championships at Concord Motor Speedway.
-In December 2004, at the age of 17, he won one of the biggest short track races in the country, the Snowball Derby, in Pensacola, Florida, a race Rusty and Kenny both entered, but failed to win in their careers.
+In December 2004, at the age of seventeen, he won one of the biggest short track races in the country, the Snowball Derby, in Pensacola, Florida, a race Rusty and Kenny both entered, but failed to win in their careers.
 Steve was also the 2004 UARA Rookie of The Year.
 He won the first ever late model race at Bristol Motor Speedway.

-In 2005, he ran nearly the entire season in USAR Hooters Pro Cup competition.
-He finished with 3 Top 10 finishes and qualified for the post-season championship series.
-A day after Steve turned 18, he became the youngest winner at a Michigan International Speedway event in an ARCA race while driving a Penske Racing Dodge.
+In 2005, Wallace ran nearly the entire season in USAR Hooters Pro Cup competition.
+He finished with three top-ten finishes and qualified for the post-season championship series.
+A day after Steve turned eighteen, he became the youngest winner at a Michigan International Speedway event in an ARCA race while driving a Penske Racing Dodge.
 He raced in ARCA with several other teams that season.
-He also finished 15th in his first NASCAR Nationwide Series race at Memphis Motorsports Park (after starting 11th).
+He also finished fifteenth in his first NASCAR Nationwide Series race at Memphis Motorsports Park (after starting eleventh).
 Wallace became part of the Dodge factory driver development program.

 Nationwide Series

-Wallace raced 17 races in the #64 Dodge Nationwide Series car in 2006 (sharing with Jamie McMurray), as well as six ARCA series races in a Penske Racing car.
-Wallace won ARCA races at Michigan International Speedway and Kentucky Speedway, and had a best finish of 11th in the Busch Series.
+Wallace raced seventeen races in the No. 64 Dodge Nationwide Series car in 2006 (sharing with Jamie McMurray), as well as six ARCA series races in a Penske Racing car.
+Wallace won ARCA races at Michigan International Speedway and Kentucky Speedway, and had a best finish of eleventh in the Busch Series.

-For the 2007 NASCAR Busch Series season he would race full-time.
+For the 2007 NASCAR Busch Series season, Wallace would race full-time.
 He won his first career pole at Bristol Motor Speedway.
-Steve Wallace won his second pole on June 9, 2007, at Nashville Superspeedway in Lebanon, Tennessee.
-Before the conclusion of the 2007 Nationwide Series Season, it was announced that Wallace would be switching from Dodge to Chevy for the 2008 Season.
+Wallace won his second pole on June 9, 2007, at Nashville Superspeedway in Lebanon, Tennessee.
+Before the conclusion of the 2007 Nationwide Series Season, it was announced that Wallace would be switching from Dodge to Chevrolet for the 2008 Season.

-His first career top five came at Richmond International Raceway on May 2, 2008.
+Wallace first career top-five came at Richmond International Raceway on May 2, 2008.

-At the beginning of the 2012 season, he was without a car because of the temporary closure of Rusty Wallace Racing.
+At the beginning of the 2012 season, Wallace was without a car because of the temporary closure of Rusty Wallace Racing.
 After missing the first six races, he announced that he would make his first start of the season at Richmond International Speedway during the Virginia 529 College Savings 250.

 Sprint Cup Series

-Wallace made his Cup Series debut in the 2011 Daytona 500.
-Penske Racing transferred the owner points of his No. 77, whose 30th-place finish in 2010 guaranteed Wallace a start.
-He drove the No. 77 Toyota to a 20th-place finish.
+Wallace made his sole Cup Series start in the 2011 Daytona 500.
+Penske Racing transferred the owner points of his No. 77, whose thirtieth place finish in 2010 guaranteed Wallace a start.
+He drove the No. 77 Toyota to a twentieth place finish.

 Camping World Truck Series

-In 2010 Wallace ran a partial Truck Series Schedule for Billy Ballew Motorsports finishing fourth in his debut at Atlanta.
+In 2010, Wallace ran a partial Truck Series Schedule for Billy Ballew Motorsports finishing fourth in his debut at Atlanta.

 On July 10, 2013, it was announced that Wallace will return to the Truck Series with Adrian Carriers Racing for four races starting with the American Ethanol 200.